Merzasphor/MWSE/docs/source/types/niAlphaProperty.md

 # niAlphaProperty

 A rendering property that manages alpha blending, enabling and disabling it, and setting blending functions.
-The property affects alpha testing, which can provide a performance boost.
+The property also affects alpha testing, which can provide a performance boost.

 This type inherits the following: [niProperty](../../types/niProperty), [niObjectNET](../../types/niObjectNET), [niObject](../../types/niObject)
 ## Properties

 ### `alphaTestRef`

-No description.
+The reference value used for alpha testing.
+In range [0, 255].

 **Returns**:

-* `result` (string)
+* `result` (integer)

 ***